 - Have a reasonable life expectancy of more than 3 months without treatment

-- Have pathology confirmed HCC and no other diseases or behavioral conditions that would interfere with study conduct
+- Have pathology confirmed hepatocellular carcinoma and no other diseases or behavioral conditions that would interfere with study conduct

 Background and Rationale

 This is a two-arm prospective study.
-At least 6 dog patients are planned for enrollment.
+At least 6 dogs with liver cancer are planned for enrollment.